Maps

 Getting Around the Temples and Town

 Siem Reap city is almost small enough to get around on foot, but not quite.
-The Angkor Park is 4 kilometers from town and the temples inside the park are as much as 3-4 kilometers apart, ordinarily requiring some sort of transportation to tour.
+The Angkor Park entrance is 4 kilometers from town and the temples inside the park are as much as 3-4 kilometers apart, ordinarily requiring some sort of transportation to tour.
 Tuk-tuks, motorcycle taxis and car taxis are the most popular forms of transportation.
-In-town it’s always easy to find tuk-tuks and motodups for short trips.
+In town it’s always easy to find tuk-tuks and motodups for short trips.
 Transportation to and around the temples is usually hired by the day.
-To avoid later misunderstandings, make sure to negotiate the details of the driver’s services carefully - exact price, what times you expect the day to begin and end, availability during lunch hours, limitations on your itinerary, extra charges for distant temples, etc.
+To avoid later misunderstandings make sure to negotiate the details of the driver’s services carefully - exact price, what times you expect the day to begin/end, availability during lunch hours, limitations on your itinerary, extra charges for temple on the ‘Grand Circuit’ or distant temples, etc.

 Moto-remorques (tuk-tuks)

-Moto-romorques are the most common and popular form of transportation in town - the semi-enclosed trailer offering a comparatively pleasant ride.
-Tuk-tuks are omnipresent in Siem Reap.
+Moto-remorques are the most common form of transportation in town - the semi-enclosed trailer offering a comparatively pleasant ride.
+And very easy to find.
 Just step to the curb and they will find you.
-For short trips around town, foreigners are expected to pay 3000R-US$3.
+For short trips around town, foreigners are expected to pay $1-$3.
 Bargain!
-Full day rates for transportation to the temples: $10-$15/day.
-Additional charge for transport to distant temples.
+Full day rates for transportation to the temples: $15-$20/day (perhaps a couple dollars less if you bargain hard.)
+Additional charge for distant temples.

 Angkor Temple Guides